godsgift/gdohs/README.md

 2. **Laptop/Desktop Server**
 	- Ensure that the necessary changes have been made to the configuration file before running the program
+	- Ensure that the necessar folders are created:
+		- motion-images
+		- videos
 	- We will only need to run the license plate reading server in this machine
 		- **sudo python lprserver.py**